 Flexocor Bass Strings

-Why the two?
-Here's the quicky version of the story: For many
+Originals.
+Here's the quickie version of the story: For many

-were (and I think still are) the most popular orchestra type string
+Flexocors were (and I think still are) the most popular orchestra

-used for the upright bass.
-Then sometime around 1992 they
+type string used for the upright bass.
+Then sometime around

-had the idea that they could make these strings even "better"!
+1992 they had the idea that they could make these strings even

-So they changed the old formula and came out with a new version
+"better"!
+So they changed the old formula and came out with a

-and to be quite un-dramatic about the whole affair, almost caused
+new version and to be quite un-dramatic about the whole affair,

-a world uprising.
-Well, not really, but most were unhappy
+almost caused a world uprising.
+Well, not really, but most

-that they messed with their favorite bass string.
-Finally, Pirastro
+were unhappy that they messed with their favorite bass string.

-quickly seeing their grave mistake, brought back their "Original"
+Finally, Pirastro quickly seeing their grave mistake, brought back

-Flexocor bass strings and called them that so that there would never,
+their "Original" Flexocor bass strings and called them that so that

-ever be any confusion.
-For a while, they called the "newer"
+there would never, ever be any confusion.
+For a while, they

-version of Flexocors (Flexocor '92's), now simply referred to as
+called the "newer" version of Flexocors (Flexocor '92's), now simply

-Flexocor.
-So now, you know why they have two Flexocors.
+referred to as Flexocor.
+So now, you know why they have these

 So